RandolphKahle/doit-notes/aws-vpc-requester-managed-network-interface.md

 # Requester Managed Network Interface

-A VPC ?elastic? network interface that is managed by the remote service.
+A VPC [[aws-vpc-elastic-network-interface]] that is managed by the remote service.

 ### aws-vpc-requester-managed-network-interface